SLEEP DISORDERS: SYMPTOMS, CAUSES AND TREATMENT IN INDIA

 Circadian Rhythm Sleep-Wake Disorders

-Disorders in circadian rhythm arise from an internal body clock out of sync with the outside world.
-Shift work disorder and jet lag are two common ones that make it hard to fall asleep and wake up at the right times.
-The body’s internal clock can be helped to be regulated by light therapy, changes in lifestyle, and regular sleep schedule.
+Disorders in circadian rhythm occur when the body’s internal clock is out of sync with the external environment.
+Shift work disorder and jet lag are two common examples that make it difficult to fall asleep and wake up at the right times.
+Light therapy, lifestyle changes, and maintaining a regular sleep schedule can help regulate the body’s internal clock.
+For persistent issues, Sleep Disorder Treatment in India offers specialized therapies and medical guidance to restore balance and improve sleep quality.

 Parasomnia